tefra/xsdata/docs/codegen/intro.md

 - DTD external definitions
 - Directly from XML and JSON Documents

-The resource [xsdata.codegen.transformer][xsdata.codegen.transformer] will detect and switch parsers based on the resource extension otherwise it will do some heuristic content searches.
+The [xsdata.codegen.transformer][xsdata.codegen.transformer] will detect and switch parsers based on the resource extension otherwise it will do some heuristic content searches.
 Before you start make sure the cli requirements are installed.

 ```console
 $ pip install xsdata[cli]